Miles Franklin Music Scheme

 All sections are adjudicated except for the guitar and guitar-with-voice sections, and prizes in the form of ribbons are awarded.
 Adjudicators provide a written report, pointing out the strengths of the performance, and encouraging further improvement.

-The School Canteen is open during the Festival for tea and coffee, cakes or for a meal.
+A small cafe is open during the Festival for tea and coffee, cakes or for a meal.

 After reading the conditions of entry, you can enter children in the next Festival.
 After entries have been finalized, copies of the program will be emailed to people who have entered through the website.
 Printed copies of the program will be available from the School and during the Festival.